 "I started to come across this idea of how loneliness can lead people to tap into artificial intelligence, and how that can actually help people not feel lonely," the studio founder told Dezeen in Milan.

-Alongside the screen that showed Tilly's face, the gallery space also included photographs of five product designs that the AI designer played a part in creating.
+Alongside the screen that showed Tilly Talbot's face, the gallery space also included photographs of five product designs that the AI designer played a part in creating.

 The five designs form a collection called Bauhau-AI, which takes cues from the original principles of the Bauhaus, and includes an organically shaped mycelium stool in a neutral hue and a colourful hempcrete communal table.